Skip to main content

 00:19:14:04 – 00:19:52:08

 And so a change in strategy or direction is pretty inevitable at some point and requires a fast response.
-What we find is that organizations that foster strong learning cultures are not only more innovative, but more likely to be adaptable and flexible, too.
+What we find is that the organizations that foster strong learning cultures are not only more innovative, but more likely to be adaptable and flexible, too.
 They’re also more likely to embrace change and less likely to be risk averse.
-So as you can imagine that the role that Imogen and I play as change management consultants, we’re often helping organizations respond to the unpredictable, and quite often we’re trying to do that yesterday.
+So, as you can imagine that the role that Imogen and I play as change management consultants, we’re often helping organizations respond to the unpredictable, and quite often we’re trying to do that yesterday.

 00:19:52:10 – 00:20:13:20